 Setup.exe /PrepareSchema /IAcceptExchangeServerLicenseTerms

-Prepare Active Directory
+Prepare Active Directory for Exchange 2016

 Next step is to prepare the Active Directory.
 In the same command prompt that you launched, run the below command by replacing organization name with a name.

 Setup.exe /PrepareAD /OrganizationName:”” /IAcceptExchangeServerLicenseTerms

 The next step is to download and install Unified Communications Managed API 4.0 Runtime.

 Additionally, run the below command to avoid the Error: The Windows component RSAT-Clustering-CmdInterface isn’t installed on this computer and needs to be installed before Exchange Setup can begin.

-Installing Exchange Server 2016
+Install Exchange Server 2016

 The Introduction page begins the process of installing Exchange into your organization.
 Click Next to continue.

 If you select Use recommended settings, Exchange will automatically send error reports and information about your computer hardware and how you use Exchange to Microsoft.

-The management tools are installed automatically if you install the Mailbox server role.
+The management tools install automatically when you install the Mailbox server role.
 Select Automatically install Windows Server roles and features that are required to install Exchange Server to have the Setup wizard install required Windows prerequisites.

 If you’re installing the Mailbox role, on the Malware Protection Settings page, choose whether you want to enable or disable malware scanning.

-This link should show up the Exchange Admin Center.
+This link should load the Exchange Admin Center.
 Enter the username and password and click sign in.